Andrewzhan2001/web3.0-NFT/README.md

 ## How to use
 Please make sure you have enough funds (0.025 ETH) in your account when you create your NFT for the gas fee.
 Otherwise, the website will do nothing.

-Every time you create, purchase, sell or resell NFTs, you need to pay 0.025 gas fee for processing.
+Every time you create, purchase, sell or resell NFTs, you need to pay 0.025ETH gas fee for processing.

-In order to use search bar, clean the input before you make another input.
+For using search bar, clean the input before you make another input.
 ### Online Mode
 Link for the [Avalanche faucet](https://faucet.avax.network/).
-Using this to add
+Using this to add test cryptocurrency to your account(only for testing on Testnet, no value on Mainnet)

 First, you need to install the MetaMask Wallet extension on your browser.
 Please refer to this [Link](https://metamask.io/download/)

-Note that to check your NFTs that are selling on the market and the NFTs you owned, you need to have an account on **MetaMask**.
+Note that to check your NFTs that are selling on the market and the NFTs you owned, you need to have your own account on **MetaMask**.
 Also, you need to add the `Fuji(C-Chain)` network to your Metamask wallet

 When you create NFTs, please ensure you have enough funds in your account for the gas fee(0.025 ETH), which is the fee paid to Ethereum for processing NFTs